5 Biggest Differences Between Eating and Smoking Cannabis

 The takeaway

-There are clear differences between eating and smoking cannabis.
-When smoking, you will feel the highest THC hit in brain and body in 15 to 30 minutes, and it will slack off over the next two hours.
-When consuming cannabis edibles, you won’t feel that high in the brain as much as body for up to two to four hours, but it will last up to eight.
+There are apparent differences between eating and smoking cannabis.
+When smoking, you will feel the highest THC hit in the brain and body in 15 to 30 minutes, and it will slack off over the next two hours.
+When consuming cannabis edibles, you won't feel that high in the brain as much as your body for up to two to four hours, but it will last up to eight.

 You will more likely cough after smoking, but you are more likely to mistake the dosage in edibles.
 So, moderation is recommended whether inhaling or ingesting.